 For the next three days I am planning to explore the interior of this tiny peninsula.
 While its overall landmass is small it is covered in huge mountains.
 The 4,000+ foot tall (1405 meters to be exact at the tallest point) mountains erupt from the Pacific Ocean and literally scrape the clouds.
 The ocean is crystal clear and possess a hue that you would expect to see in a tropical paradise – not a rocky and mountainous peninsula within spitting distance of Mount Fuji.
 My Kei van was loaded with hiking, rock climbing, and Tenkara gear as well as enough clothes and camping equipment to sustain me for a week.

 After several hours of driving along Izu Skyline where each vista was greater than the last, I came around a bend in the road and through a gap in a stand of tall cedars I spotted a monstrous structure.
 It looked very strange way out in the middle of nowhere, yet somehow it meshed perfectly with the landscape.
 I turned off the mountainous by-way and checked Google Maps.
-There wasn’t really anything here on the map, just some random roads that looked to be logging roads.
+There was not really anything here on the map, just some random roads that looked to be logging roads.
 I pressed on, through the trees, towards where I last saw the structure.
 Soon I entered a large and very well-manicured garden.
 The grass, flowers, and trees all looked perfect – too perfect.
 As I continued up the immaculately paved road I came across people who were all wearing the same grey track suits.
 Then I came upon apartment buildings in neat little rows.
 Towering over this scene straight from the Twilight Zone sat the ever present enormous terrestrial structure.
-People were staring at me, and not your typical “look a white guy with a beard” look that I get frequently but a sort of an “inquisitive yet you don’t really belong here” look.
+People were staring at me, and not your typical “look a white guy with a beard” look that I get frequently but a sort of an “inquisitive yet you do not really belong here” look.
 Undeterred by the stares my curiosity took me towards the behemoth building.
 Further up the road there were more folks with grey track suits running in the huge grassy field beside the building (which was looking more and more like a corpulent oriental cathedral).
-They were chanting something that didn’t sound quite like any language I’ve ever heard.
+They were chanting something that did not sound quite like any language I have ever heard.
 Not wanting to seem too nosy I continue on up the road to get closer to the building.
 As I drew nearer I could see that whole bottom level appeared to be an office building with cubicles and busy people hunched over computers and darting back and forth with reams of paper.
 The building was exquisite, the architecture and detail were stunning.
-There were ornate golden sheaves, strange globes on the points of the roof, and the whole thing was constructed from concrete – it looked like it could survive a direct hit from a tactical nuclear warhead.
-More people began staring at me and I was beginning to think that I may be trespassing, so I turned around and head back to Izu Skyline, a little relieved to put some distance between me and this very odd place.
+There were ornate golden sheaves, strange globes on the points of the roof, and the whole thing was constructed from concrete - it looked like it could survive a direct hit from a tactical nuclear warhead.
+More people began staring at me and I was beginning to think that I may be trespassing.
+So, I turned around and head back to Izu Skyline, a little relieved to put some distance between me and this very odd place.

 As I continued down the Izu Skyline, with my windows down and the wind blowing in my beard, I caught a brief glimpse of a spectacular keiryu!
 I pulled over at a bridge to investigate.